All Episodes

 Right.

-So And you know what's great is I think when you combine these these very pioneering therapies, you know, like peptide therapy, uh, even you know, for cognition, you know, CMAX and things like that that I've talked about with my audience, but you Combine them with really good nutrition and you know reduction of toxins, reduction of exposure to to uh you know carcinogens and and whatever's in the food um free radicals, et cetera.
+And you know what's great is I think when you combine these very pioneering therapies, you know, like peptide therapy, even for cognition, you know, CMAX and things like that that I've talked about with my audience, but you combine them with really good nutrition and reduction of toxins, reduction of exposure to carcinogens and whatever's in the food, free radicals, et cetera.

 Right.